The latest trend in childbirth is hundreds of years old.

 - answer any questions

-Additional Prenatal Visits* - time line and topics specific to clients preference
+Additional Prenatal Visits* - and topics specific to clients preference

 Birth - IN ADDITION TO THE ABOVE Workshops

-- continuous labour support once our presence is requested either at home or in hospital
+- continuous support once our presence is requested either at home or in hospital

 - will remain with you until approximately one to two hours after birth